slint-ui/slint/api/cpp/docs/generated_code.md

 }
 ```

-This will generate a header with the following contents (edited for documentation purpose)
+This generates a header with the following contents (edited for documentation purpose)

 ```cpp
 #include <array>